asutaria-GSA/itvmo/_pages/resources.md

       <a href="{{site.baseurl}}/assets/files/ITVMO-FAQs_20201217-(2).pdf" class="usa-button">ITVMO FAQs (pdf)</a>
     </div>
     <p><strong>Don’t see what you’re looking for?</strong><br/>
-    The ITVMO constantly updates their Resources but if you can’t find what you’re looking for or would like to work with us on future Resources, please reach out to us by email at <a href="mailto:itvmo@gsa.gov">itvmo@gsa.gov</a>.</p>
+    The ITVMO constantly updates resources but if you can’t find what you’re looking for or would like to work with us on future resources, please reach out to us by email at <a href="mailto:itvmo@gsa.gov">itvmo@gsa.gov</a>.</p>
 </section>